H-W-Huang/FedServing/README.md

 3. `outputs_combined`: contains predictions combined by the combiner;
 4. `utils`: contains tools to calculate accuracies of combined results.

+(Scripts to build the models used in our experiments will be released latter.)

 ## Tested environment and dependencies
 1. Ubuntu 16.04